 I am a PhD candidate at the Computer Science department of the University of Illinois at Urbana-Champaign.
 My work is conducted under the auspices of the Illinois Security Lab and the invaluable guidance of my advisor Professor Carl A. Gunter.
 My research focuses on Security and Privacy issues related to mobile devices.
 I have been studying side-channel and confused deputy attacks on the Android OS, privacy threats from mobile advertising, and access control designs and applications for smartphones and IoT systems.
-I was born in Cyprus and received my diploma (5 -year Engineering degree) in Electrical and Computer Engineering from the University of Patras, Greece.
-I have also received an M.S. degree in Computer Science from the University of Illinois at Urbana-Champaign.

 - Publication (July 22nd, 2016): Our paper titled “Draco: Uniform and Fine-grained Control of Web Code Access on Android” has been accepted at CCS.